 In the UK all chiropractors must be registered with the General Chiropractic Council, an independent statutory body established by Parliament.
 Its role is to regulate all chiropractors in the UK to ensure the safety of patients undergoing chiropractic treatment.
 The GCC also regulates chiropractic education so that chiropractors are properly trained to a satisfactory level.
 Like most professions, chiropractors must undergo a minimum of 30 hours of further education each year.

 Chiropractic adjustments vary according to the type of technique used.
-Many patients visit our clinic because we use a gentle approach to chiropractic that is whole body and which is particularly suited to babies and elderly patients.
+Many patients visit our clinic because we use a gentle approach to chiropractic that is whole body.

-If appropriate, you may be referred to one of our other practitioners in the clinic for either sports therapy or remedial massage or Pilates.
+If appropriate, you may be referred to one of our other practitioners in the clinic for either sports therapy, remedial massage or homeopathy.